Whitby Jet Shops; Where To Buy Authentic Whitby Jet

 We all know there are a great many reasons why you should visit the quaint town of Whitby.
 Breathtaking views, abundant history and delicious fish and chips being just a few of them.
 There are however, also some real hidden gems (pardon the pun) in Whitby and they are just waiting for you to discover them!

-Jet is a semi-precious stone of the deepest black that is created as the result of a complex chemical process.
-The finest examples of it are to be found in Whitby.
+Whitby Jet is a semi-precious stone of the deepest black that is created as the result of a complex chemical process.
 For thousands of years personal adornments such as beads, buttons, earrings, bracelets and rings have been conceived, produced and sold in this town.

 You will find many stores in Whitby displaying beautiful pieces such as jet jewellery and figurines.
 The difficult decision is not whether to buy some, but where to buy it from!
 The following will help you, it is a guide to the best jet retailers Whitby has to offer.